 Maybe next time for me as I didn’t have access this time around.

-I didn’t get a chance to visit the Nā Ho’ōla Spa but it is open daily (9am-5pm) and judging from the photos on the website it looks to have some amazing views.
+I didn’t get a chance to visit the Nā Ho’ōla Spa but it is open daily (9am-5pm) and judging from the photos on the website it looks to have some amazing views and splendid spa features unique to the Hyatt Regency Waikiki Beach.

 The resort fee charge on my bill was $49.55, (the website says $42), hmmm.
 I think most of the resort fees in Waikiki are just an easy money grab but some hotels seem to offer some unique items.